 It shouldn’t have taken Harry Markopolis, and his high level skills at financial analysis, to see through Madoff.

-His sons, who worked on a different floor, a different division, away from the scam entirely.
-The story is they knew nothing, were floored when the father came clean to them, and went to authorities straight away.
+His sons worked on a different floor, a different division, away from the scam entirely.
+The story is they knew nothing, were stunned when the father came clean to them, and went to authorities straight away.
 But Sherlock still has questions.

 The sons were brought up on Wall Street wisdom.
 Did they never ask, Dad what’s this secret formula that no one else has, and if so, what was the answer?
 And many assume Ruth Madoff knew, although she and Bernie swear, no she didn’t.

 In she end, she lost as much as any “victim.”
 Her two sons are dead, one from suicide induced by the scandal, the other from cancer two years later.
-Her husband may as well be dead, and thus with her reputation or dignity anywhere in society.
+Her husband may as well be dead, and so is her reputation or dignity anywhere in society.
 She’s lives on in quiet anonymity, as best she can.

 The stories of victims could fill volumes, themselves.

 Let’s look at a couple of remarkable cases.
-From an article from across the waters, right after this all broke:
+From an article from the UK, right after this all broke:

 A respected philanthropist, Shapiro entrusted much of his wealth to Madoff and had $400m of his own money in the disgraced financier’s firm, plus $145m from his family’s charitable foundation.